ID2223PROJCRYPTO/ID2223_proj_-crypto/README.md

   - Lagged features
   - Label (`label_up_24h`)

-The Feature Group acts as the **single source of truth** for the project, ensuring that:
-- the same feature definitions are reused across experiments
-- historical data is versioned and auditable
-- data leakage is avoided through explicit time-based design

 The Feature Group is initially populated using a **backfill pipeline** that loads approximately 90 days of historical hourly data.

 ---